timicoltd/ServiceHub-Developer/ServiceHub REST API - Introduction.md

 ### Not a Customer?

-To use the ServiceHub REST API, you will need to be a customer of Timico.
+To use the ServiceHub REST API, you will need to be a customer of Digital Space.
 ServiceHub is a product which allows our customers to manage and view all aspects of a customers account.

-[ServiceHub Web Portal](https://portal.timico.com) is our main product, which provides an online portal for you to view your account (or company if Admin level) as well as interact with us for support.
+[ServiceHub Web Portal](https://portal.digitalspace.co.uk/) is our main product, which provides an online portal for you to view your account (or company if Admin level) as well as interact with us for support.

 [ServiceHub Developer](https://github.com/timicoltd/ServiceHub-Developer) is our extended version of the Web Portal, it allows for our customers to directly call our services for their own infrastructure and software, to benefit from the collaboration of services.

 ### Don't have an account?

-So you're a customer of Timico but don't have a ServiceHub Account and wish to use our [ServiceHub Web Portal](https://portal.timico.com) and our [ServiceHub Developer](https://github.com/timicoltd/ServiceHub-Developer).
+So you're a customer of Digital Space but don't have a ServiceHub Account and wish to use our [ServiceHub Web Portal](https://portal.digitalspace.co.uk/) and our [ServiceHub Developer](https://github.com/timicoltd/ServiceHub-Developer).

-If you head to the [ServiceHub Web Portal](https://portal.timico.com/login) and choose Register from the Login screen, you will be able to follow the process of registering for an account.
+If you head to the [ServiceHub Web Portal](https://portal.digitalspace.co.uk/login) and choose Register from the Login screen, you will be able to follow the process of registering for an account.

 Once you have supplied your email address, and follow the link within your email, you'll be able to provide us with some information about who you are and set up your password for your account.
-If you are from a company which already has users with the ServiceHub Web Portal, and your company admin has setup approved domains, you will automatically be registered, otherwise you will be required to wait whilst a Timico memeber of staff can approve your request for an account and link you to tour company.
+If you are from a company which already has users with the ServiceHub Web Portal, and your company admin has setup approved domains, you will automatically be registered, otherwise you will be required to wait whilst a Digital Space memeber of staff can approve your request for an account and link you to tour company.

 ### Not an Admin?

-So you have a Timico account but you're not an admin so cannot generate API Keys.
+So you have a Digital Space account but you're not an admin so cannot generate API Keys.
 This is easy enough to fix, if you're the developer for your company and cannot get Admin level access, then an Admin within the company can generate an API Key for you and provide it to you.

 If you are allowed Admin level access to ServiceHub then you may raise a ticket to us, requesting for Admin level access for the purpose of generating API Keys.
 This should be granted within due time so long as you meet the requirements.